nameko/nameko-tracer/README.rst

 The traces include comprehensive information about the entrypoint fired and it would be more practical to have the details serialised in a format which is readable by both humans and machines.
-The tracer comes with a simple JSON formatter of the trace log record attribute ``nameko_tracer.formatters.JSONFormatter``:
+The tracer comes with a simple JSON formatter of the trace log record attribute.
+Now reconfigure the logging to use ``nameko_tracer.formatters.JSONFormatter``:

 .. code:: yaml